offbynull/offbynull.github.io/docs/data/learn/Modeling/input/input.md

    , ...: k = |S| / v.
 For example, given the partition {{a,f} {b,e}, {c,d}}, the division principle can be used to determine the number of subsets in the partition: 6/2=3.

    The division principle derives the count of a smaller set through the count of a larger set, provided that each object in the smaller set fans out to v distinct objects in the larger set.
-For example, an apartment complex has a maximum capacity of 250 people, and each apartment has a maximum of 5 people, meaning there are 250/5=50 apartments in the complex.
-In this example, ...
+For example, an apartment complex has a maximum capacity of 250 people, and each apartment has a maximum of 5 people, !!meaning!! there are 250/5=50 apartments in the complex.
+In this example, t...

    * the larger set has a size of 250.
    * the number of times each element in the smaller set is represented in the larger set is 5.